-How to receive the Text Changed event in the .NET MAUI Autocomplete?
+How to Receive the Text Changed Event in the .NET MAUI Autocomplete?

 event from the Entry

-, which is a child element of the .NET MAUI Autocomplete, and set up an event handler to respond to the text changes in the Entry
+element, which is a child of the .NET MAUI Autocomplete, to set up an event handler that responds to text changes.
+Here’s how you can achieve this:

 C#